Jason-fos/battleships/README.md

 - The structure of the game was designed to take turns between the player and computer.
 - On arrival to the game the logo is printed and the user is asked if they are a returning user and to enter Y or N.
-- If N is entered then user is promted to sign up or if Y is entered user is promted to
-  log in to play.
+- If N is entered then user is promted to sign up or if Y is entered user is promted to log in to play.
 - After log in/sign up is successful the game will start and ask the user if they have played before, Y or N.
 - If N is entered then instructions are shown or if Y is entered the boards are printed to the screen and the game begins.
 - The user and computer now take turns guessing X and Y axis to target each others ships and ultimatley sink them.
 - The game finishes when user or computer has no ships left.
 - A win or lose message is printed to the screen and asks if user wants to play again.
-- If user wants to play again new boards are printed with new ship positions or if the     user enters N the game ends and user is displayed a goodbye message.
+- If user wants to play again new boards are printed with new ship positions
+- If the user enters N the game ends and user is displayed a goodbye message.

 ## Technologies Used